 Types of Delusions of Grandeur

-Every type of delusion of grandeur all involves false or inflated beliefs about oneself, but can present in different ways.
-Some can be more difficult to detect than others.
-Paranoid delusions about being persecuted or harmed and self-important delusions of being special, important or having unique abilities are among the most common.1,2
+Every type of delusion of grandeur involves false or inflated beliefs about oneself.
+However, illusions of grandeur can present in different ways.
+Some manifestations can be more difficult to detect than others.

-- Special powers or abilities: People may believe they have magic or psychic abilities, olympic-level athletic skills, or that they’re incredibly intelligent
+- Special powers or abilities: People experiencing feelings of grandeur may believe they have magic or psychic abilities, Olympic-level athletic skills, or extremely high intelligence.

-- Religious delusions: People with a mix of grandiose and religious delusions may believe they are “chosen” by god, can communicate with god, or even that they are a reincarnation of god
+- Religious delusions: People with a mix of grandiose and religious delusions may believe they are “chosen” by, can communicate with, or are a reincarnation of God.

-- Invincibility: Grandiosity can sometimes cause people to believe they are invincible and cannot be harmed, injured, or killed, which may lead them to act in reckless ways
+- Invincibility: Grandiosity can sometimes cause people to believe they are invincible.
+They may think others cannot harm, injure, or kill them, which may lead to reckless behavior.

-- Social status: Some people with grandiose delusions may believe they belong to a higher social status, are a celebrity, or may be preoccupied with fantasies of wealth, power or fame
+- Social status: Some people with grandiose delusions may believe they belong to a higher social status.
+They may think they are celebrities or become preoccupied with fantasies of wealth, power, or fame.

-- Special purpose or mission: Many people with delusions of grandeur believe they have a special purpose, “calling” or life mission that they need to complete, and may become obsessed with this idea
+- Special purpose or mission: Many people with delusions of grandeur believe they have a “calling” or life mission they must complete.
+They may become obsessed with this idea.

-- Unwillingness to consider evidence the belief is untrue
+- Unwillingness to consider evidence against their false beliefs

-- The belief is central and takes up a lot of time, energy, and attention
+- Grandiose beliefs take up a lot of time, energy, and attention

-- The belief causes negative effects on a person’s mood or behavior
+- False beliefs cause negative effects on mood or behavior

-- The person behaves as if the belief is true, even acting in bizarre or impulsive ways
+- Behaving as if the belief is true, even acting in bizarre or impulsive ways

 - There is a strong personal or emotional attachment to the belief